-Sometimes, the advanced semen analysis is also called a sperm capacitation test, since the ejaculated semen sample must go through all this processing, which we will discuss below in more detail.
+Sometimes, the advanced semen analysis is also called a sperm capacitation test, since the ejaculated semen sample must go through all this processing.
+We will discuss below in more detail.

 Sperm capacitation is a process that occurs naturally in the female reproductive tract after unprotected sex.

-The sperm cells, as they advance through the cervix and fallopian tubes to reach the egg, undergo a series of physical and chemical changes that will give them the ability to fertilize.
+As they advance through the cervix and fallopian tubes to reach the egg, the sperm cells, undergo a series of physical and chemical changes that give them the ability to fertilize.
 One of the changes, for example, is the hyperactivation of the spermatozoa, which allows them to move at a greater speed and more vigorously.

 During the capacitation process, the semen plasma is released and sperm that have difficulty moving forward will also be left behind.

-Both in doing a TMSC and any other fertility treatment, it is necessary to capacitate the semen in IVF laboratories by imitating what happened naturally.
+To perfrom a TMSC or any other fertility treatment, it is necessary to capacitate the semen in the IVF laboratory imitating what happened naturally.

 By doing so, it is possible to check the qualities of the semen after it has been capacitated and whether the sperm obtained will be able to fertilize the eggs easily.